[Minor revision–posted 1/23/19 (replaces 11/11/16 edition)]

-Pursuant to state legislation, all employees must attend EEO non-discrimination and sexual harassment prevention training within the first 30 days of employment and receive supplemental training every two years.
+Pursuant to state legislation, all employees must attend EO non-discrimination and sexual harassment prevention training within the first 30 days of employment and receive supplemental training every two years.

-New benefits-eligible staff employees are required to complete the Texas Tech orientation program to include New Employee Orientation, customer service training, new employee lab safety training, workplace violence prevention training, EEO non-discrimination and sexual harassment prevention training, and Title IX training within the first 30 days of hire or becoming benefits-eligible, as well as any orientation training or activities provided by the new employee's department and/or division.
+New benefits-eligible staff employees should complete the Texas Tech orientation program to include New Employee Orientation, customer service training, new employee lab safety training, workplace violence prevention training, EO non-discrimination and sexual harassment prevention training, Title IX, and ethics training within the first 30 days of hire or becoming benefits-eligible, as well as any orientation training or activities provided by the new employee's department and/or division.
 Information regarding specific courses is provided on the Human Resources website at http://www.depts.ttu.edu/hr/.